rnoeliab/GOES-python/README.md

 # GOES-python
 This repository is to process GOES images with python

 Before starting to use this repository, you must have Anaconda3 and python 3.6 or higher installed.
-If in case you do not have it installed, click on the following link:[Installing_anaconda](https://github.com/rnoeliab/Installing_anaconda)
+If in case you do not have it installed, click on the following link: [Installing Anaconda](https://github.com/rnoeliab/Installing_anaconda)

 ## GEONETClass: Manipulating GOES-16 Data With Python – Part I